AndreaBaretta/FifoIPCBenchmark/README.md

 sudo ./fifo-ipc-latency -i --no-save
 ```

-Please note that to make full use of the benchmark, it is necessary to run the executable as sudo and set the CPU governor to 'performance'.
+Please note that to make full use of the benchmark, it is recommended to run the executable as sudo, set the CPU governor to 'performance', and disable CPU C-States in your BIOS.

 Lastly, to visualize the data, you can move into the `python` folder.